Argonautica: Book 3

 That night, in a dream, she envisions herself performing Jason's task for him.
 She wakes fearing the wrath of Aeëtes and the danger to her reputation if she helps Jason without good cause.
 The safety of her sister's four sons depends on his success.
 She wonders if Chalciope can be enticed into asking her to help Jason for their sake.
 Even this seems too bold for a young virgin and finally she surrenders to sobs of dismay.
 Her sister comes in response to the noise.
 Medea tells her that she is worried about her nephews, since they are doomed if the stranger fails.
 Chalciope then asks her to help Jason and Medea gladly agrees.
 Alone in her room again, she continues to be torn between hope and fear.
 She contemplates suicide, opens her chest of drugs looking for poison but instead selects a drug that will help Jason in his trial of strength.

 Arrangements for a secret meeting are made.
 The tryst is outside a temple of Hecate, where Medea is the priestess.
 At first they are as speechless as lofty pines rooted together on a mountainside, until the force of love comes like a sudden gust of wind.
 He reminds her that he is utterly at her mercy and he promises to make her famous throughout Greece if she assists him.
 She draws the drug out from between her breasts and hands it to him.
 If he ever forgets her kindness, she warns him, she will fly to Greece on the wind and there rebuke him to his face.
 He urges her to forget the wind and sail back with him instead, as his future wife.
 She doesn't commit herself to anything and returns home as if in a dream.
 He returns to the crew, welcomed by all but Idas, who considers his reliance on a woman's help to be unheroic.

 The day of trial arrives and so do the people of Colchis, gathering on the hillsides as spectators.
 Aeëtes rides about in his chariot, glorying in his own magnificence.
 The Argo comes upstream and moors by the river's edge.
 Jason steps forward.
 Secretly fortified by Medea's spells, he manhandles the monstrous oxen and sows the deadly field with teeth.
 He pauses briefly for a drink then, cheered on by his comrades, returns to the scene of action, where an army of men is springing from the broken soil, ready to attack him.
-These he routs single-handedly, relying on a trick taught him by Medea.
+These he routs single-handedly, relying on a trick taught him by Medea (he throws a rock among the soldiers, causing them to fight and kill each other).
 Dumbfounded, Aeëtes returns to the palace, all the while wondering how best to cheat Jason of his promised reward.